What is expected of me as an Emissary?

 Via check or electronic transfer.
-Payments are generally received by Emissaries 10 days after the completion of an engagement (please note that, for international Emissaries, this may be slightly longer).
+Payments are generally received by Emissaries within 2-3 business days after completion of your post-engagement feedback survey (please note that, for international Emissaries, this may be slightly longer).
 Payment is sent by our third-party payment partner, Veem.

 Am I expected to make introductions?

 Introductions are not expected, and are not required.
 Some Emissaries see great value for their former employer, or for others in their network, and they will connect the client team they are working with to one of their contacts.
 Other Emissaries prefer to only provide guidance on who to contact, but do not feel comfortable introducing the clients to anyone in their network.
 The Emissary’s discretion is always paramount.